Organic livestock farming: Greenhouse gas emissions

 Extended grazing on open grasslands can stimulate plant growth that sequesters additional carbon dioxide.
 However grass-fed cows generally grow more slowly and are smaller at slaughter than grain-fed cows.
 Because they take longer to reach market weight and convert feed into meat less efficiently, their total lifetime emissions—particularly methane—are typically higher.
 As a result, grass-fed beef tends to have a higher carbon footprint per kilogram than grain-fed beef.
 A study by Daniel Blaustein-Rejto and colleagues estimated that emissions from grass-fed beef were approximately 20% higher than those from grain-fed cattle.

 Compared to caged hens, free-range and organic hens produce fewer eggs and required more feed, which resulted in a carbon footprint around 16% higher per kilogram of egg.

 Product quality

 Honikel (1998) reviewed the limited number of studies on milk, beef, pork, and eggs, concluding that product quality characteristics—such as nutritional, hygienic, sensory, and technological factors—do not differ substantially between organic and conventional livestock farming.

 Animal welfare

 A 2003 literature review found no indications that health and welfare are worse in organic than in conventional livestock farming, with the exception of parasitic diseases.
+A 2020 review supports this assertion, adding that neither claims of inferior nor superior animal welfare in organic farming can be supported.
+For instance, organic dairy farms face similar challenges as conventional dairy farms, such as mastitis and lameness.
+However, organic pigs carry higher parasitic loads than conventional indoor pigs on average.